DBC-Lab/Atlases-empowered_Lifespan_Skull_Stripping/README.md

 ## System Requirements
 ### Hardware Requirements
 This model requires only a standard computer with enough RAM to support the operations defined by a user.
-For minimal performance, this will be a computer with about 2 GB of RAM.
 For optimal performance, we recommend a computer with a 16GB or higher memory GPU.

 ### Software Requirements
 #### OS Requirements
 This model is supported by Linux, which has been tested on ***Red Hat Enterprise Linux Server release 8***.
+#### Python Dependencies
+This model mainly depends on the Python scientific stack.

+    torch==1.9.1
+    numpy==1.24.3
+    monai==0.7.0
+    nibabel==3.1.1
+    tqdm==4.59.0
+    einops==0.3.0
+    tensorboardX==2.1
+    SimpleITK==2.2.1

 ## Data and Data preprocessing
 ### Data